poetmountain/PMValidation/README.md

 PMValidation is a modular, extendable text validation library for iOS.
 It comes with several common validation types for often-used tasks like validating registration forms, however it was architected to be easily extended with your own validation types.

-PMValidation was originally built by Poet & Mountain for use in the iOS app [Imprints](https://itunes.apple.com/app/imprints/id577195548?mt=8), but has now been open-sourced.
+## Features

+* Validate individual string objects or listen to changes from UIKit objects
+* Modular – validation types can be used together to create complex validation constraints
+* Extensible - Easily create your own validation types by subclassing PMValidationType
+* Comes with several useful validation types to satisfy most validation needs
+* Easily implement form validation by using PMValidationManager to register many UIKit objects

 ## Overview